jlan84/linear-algebra-assignment/pair.md

 ##Part 2: Intro to Linear Regression

-Linear regression is an approach to model the relationship between a continuous dependent (**y**) variable and one or more continuous independent (**x**) variables.
-Here you will be introduced to fitting the model and interpret the results before we dive more into the details of linear regression tommorow.
+Linear regression is an approach to modeling the relationship between a continuous dependent (**y**) variable and one or more continuous independent (**x**) variables.
+Here you will be introduced to fitting the model and interpreting the results before we dive more into the details of linear regression tomorrow.

 1. We will be using the `prestige` data in `statsmodels`. `statsmodels` is the de facto library for performing regression tasks in Python.
 Load the data with the follow code. **Remember to add a column of `1` to the x matrix for the